 Relative Contraindications (to be discussed with Physician):

 - Transient ischaemic attack <6 months.

 - Traumatic cardiopulmonary resuscitation <2 weeks.

-- Non compressible vascular puncture.
+- Non-compressible vascular puncture.

 - Pregnancy.

 - Active peptic ulcer.

-- Current use of anticoagulants with an INR >2: the higher the INR, the higher the risk of bleeding.
+- > Current use of anticoagulants (e.g., warfarin with an INR >2: the higher the INR, the higher the risk of bleeding).